Barney Frank: Sexuality

 According to Stuart Weisberg's 2009 biography Barney Frank: The Story of America's Only Left-Handed, Gay, Jewish Congressman, Frank dated women in an effort to deny his homosexuality.
 His last romance with a woman was a nearly two-year-long affair with Irish-American Catholic Kathleen Sullivan, a Boston School Committee member and the daughter of former New England Patriots owner Billy Sullivan, that began in 1974.
 When the two split up, at Frank's instigation, he admitted to her that he was gay.
 He was still closeted publicly.
 According to Frank, he "realized it was crazy" to try to have a romance with someone he cared for but was not sexually compatible with due to his homosexuality.
 "That was the last effort to avoid being gay," Weisberg quotes Frank as saying.
 Frank never again dated a woman.
-In 2015, in an interview with Boston Magazine, Frank said it was unfair to Sullivan to date her with him being gay.
+In 2015, in an interview with Boston magazine, Frank said it was unfair to Sullivan to date her with him being gay.

 Frank started coming out as gay to friends before he ran for Congress and came out publicly on May 30, 1987, "prompted in part by increased media interest in his private life" and the death of Stewart McKinney, "a closeted bisexual Republican representative from Connecticut".
 Frank told The Washington Post after McKinney's death that there was "An unfortunate debate about 'Was he or wasn't he?
 Didn't he or did he?'
 I said to myself, I don't want that to happen to me."
 Frank's announcement had little impact on his electoral prospects.

 Shortly after coming out, Frank met and began dating Herb Moses, an economist and LGBT activist; their relationship lasted for eleven years until an amicable break-up in July 1998.
-Moses, who was an executive at Fannie Mae from 1991 to 1998, was the first partner of an openly gay member of Congress to receive spousal benefits and the two were considered "Washington's most powerful and influential gay couple".
+Moses, who was an executive at Fannie Mae from 1991 to 1998, was the first partner of an openly gay member of Congress to receive spousal benefits, and the two were considered "Washington's most powerful and influential gay couple".

+Illness and death

+On April 28, 2026, it was announced that Frank had entered into hospice care in Ogunquit, Maine, for congestive heart failure.
+He died less than a month later, on May 19, at the age of 86.

+Following his death, The New York Times called Frank a "gay pioneer" who helped normalize being gay while in public office.
+NBC News noted that Frank was a "champion" of Wall Street reform, while also being a "trailblazer" in the LGBTQ community.
+The Washington Post credited Frank as a "gay rights hero", while Axios called him the "architect of bank rules" and a "driving force" of Wall Street reforms following the 2008 financial crisis.